 There are clear disparities between the socio-economic conditions in the North and the South of England.
-The North has lower educational attainment levels and higher economic inactivity and unemployment compared to the towns and cities are found in the North141.
+The North has lower educational attainment levels and higher economic inactivity and unemployment compared to the UK average, and the majority of England's most deprived towns and cities are found in the North141.